acamaraza/exampleapp/README.md

 Introduction
 ------------
 This is a simple REST API - REST Client application using the ZF2 MVC layer and BackboneJS.
 It consists in an server side minimal REST API and a client side BackboneJS app both build from scratch.

+It is also responsive and 'mobile friendly'.

 Purposes
 --------